 As part of the Purdue restructuring plan initially approved in September 2021, the Purdue bankruptcy court approved an inter-tribal allocation matrix, which focuses on allocating funds according to the relative harm suffered.
 The allocation was developed by experts and lawyers for the Tribes, and was also reviewed and approved by former federal Judge Layn Phillips, who served as a court-appointed mediator in connection with the bankruptcy proceeding.
 Click here for the Purdue Allocation.
 That same allocation was subsequently adopted as part of the Mallinckrodt restructuring plan, which was approved by Mallinckrodt bankruptcy court and has gone into effect.
 Therefore, tribal abatement funds from the Mallinckrodt and Purdue bankruptcies—if the Purdue restructuring plan goes into effect—will be governed by the Purdue Allocation.

-J&J, Distributor, Teva and Allergan, Walmart, CVS, and Walgreens
+J&J, Distributor, Teva and Allergan, Walmart, CVS, Walgreens, and McKinsey

-Ohio federal district court Judge Dan A. Polster, who oversees the National Prescription Opiate Multi-District Litigation (MDL), appointed former federal Judge Layn Phillips and Special Master David Cohen to set procedures and then to jointly develop a final settlement allocation that will govern the distribution of abatement funds from the J&J, Distributor, Teva and Allergan, Walmart, CVS, and Walgreens tribal settlements.
-The settlements themselves require that the allocation procedures grant all participating Tribes the right to meaningfully participate in the final allocation process.
-They also provide that unrepresented tribes have the same rights in the allocation process as represented Tribes.
+Ohio federal district court Judge Dan A. Polster, who oversees the National Prescription Opiate Multi-District Litigation (MDL), appointed former federal Judge Layn Phillips and Special Master David Cohen to set procedures and then to jointly develop a final settlement allocation that will govern the distribution of abatement funds from the J&J, Distributor, Teva and Allergan, Walmart, CVS, Walgreens, and McKinsey tribal settlements.
+After soliciting comments from all Tribes and from Alaska and California Tribal health organizations throughout the fall of 2022, Judge Phillips and Master Cohen issued their initial Tribal Allocation Order on March 22, 2023.

 For documents relating to the inter-tribal allocation, including the Purdue allocation and the letters from Master Cohen and Judge Phillips, please click here.